-The Company will, from time to time, issue flow-through shares to finance a portion of its exploration and development programs.
-Pursuant to the terms of the flow-through share agreements, the Company agrees to incur eligible flow-through expenditures and renounce the tax deductions associated with these qualifying expenditures to the subscribers at an agreed upon date.
+The Company has, from time to time, issued flow-through shares to finance a portion of its exploration and development programs.
+Pursuant to the terms of the related flow-through share agreements, the Company has agreed to incur eligible flow-through expenditures and renounce the tax deductions associated with these qualifying expenditures to the subscribers.

 The excess of cash consideration received over the market price of the Company's shares at the date of the announcement of the flow-through share financing ("Flow-through Share Premium") is recorded in the consolidated statement of financial position as a deferred flow-through share premium liability when the flow-through shares are issued.
+When a unit comprised of a flow-through share with an attached share purchase warrant is issued, the Company has adopted the fair value approach with respect to the measurement of the three components (share, warrant and Flow-through Share Premium) of such unit and use the relative fair value method to allocate the proceeds to each of the three components of the unit.

 The Company recognizes a pro rata amount of the Flow-through Share Premium through the consolidated statement of comprehensive loss as a reduction of deferred income tax expense with a corresponding reduction to the deferred flow-through share premium liability as the eligible flow-through expenditures are incurred.